colinhowe/mysqlpartialdump/README.rst

 About
 =====
 MySQLPartialDump is a tool for MySQL that makes it easier to dump a section of a database in a meaningful way.
+For example, if you have a database of users with data for each user, you could use MySQLPartialDump to export the data for just a single user.

 A full tutorial and explanation is below.

 Dependencies
 ============